Rh Incompatibility and Isoimmunization

 The mix in blood happens most often at the end of pregnancy.
 This means it is rarely a problem in a woman's first pregnancy.
 The mother's antibodies could affect a future pregnancy with a baby with Rh-positive blood even if the blood is not mixed.

-If a mother is at risk for Rh incompatibility an injection of Rho immune globulin will be given at week 28 of the pregnancy.
+Rh incompatibility can be prevented with an injection of Rh immune globulin at week 28 of the pregnancy.
 A second injection will be given within 72 hours after delivery.
-These injections will block the mother's body from developing antibodies.
+The injections will block the mother's body from developing antibodies.

 American Congress of Obstetricians and Gynecologists

 American Pregnancy Association

 The Society of Obstetricians and Gynaecologists of Canada